CamBitter/bike-theft-deterrent-system.github.io/README.md

 # Future work

+We have two realms of future work: future polishing, to get our product to he desired presentable state, and more lofty future work, to turn our proof of concept into a more feasible product.
+To polish the product, the primary work includes figuring out the slight power supply issues, working through the horn (so it actually works), and integrating the Adafruit dashboard more completely.
+Currently, the user must access the GPS data through the AdafruitIO dashboard website.
+An app or text message system could be more convenient.
-The form factor of our finished product is not ideal for actual applications.
+Looking further ahead, the form factor of our finished product is not ideal for actual applications.
 It works as a proof of concept, but ideally the device would fit inside the hollow internal tubes of the bike frame.
 As it stands, a neon box will realistically be a target for thieves.

-As it stands, the user will have to access the Adafruit IO dashboard via the website, but ideally for ease of use we could port the data over to an app.
+It we were to integrate the product deeper into a bike, we could also develop a small lock, to physically restrain the bike as well as deter thieves.

 ---